Housing

 There are many single parent families and students living with extended families sending a student to college.
 Although family structures differ greatly, much of what they experience as a student going to college is very similar.
 You can expect that much of the information here will relate to your situation very well.

-You may have played a significant role in helping your student choose and make application to Western.
+You may have played a significant role in helping your student choose and make an application to Western.
 There is a great deal of paperwork to complete for such things as financial aid, housing, and class registration.
 Much of this you may have helped sort through.
 All of this is important and now equally important is to help them with plans to actually move to campus.
 Our advice is to help them prepare but don't prepare for them.
 It will be important for their success that they learn to seek out the necessary assistance and solve problems as they arise.
 We are not saying you should leave them totally alone but trusting your student to make decisions and solve problems will help build their self-confidence.

 Advice for Parents and Family Members